Skip to main content

 The impact

-The project is forecast to support eight hundred new life sciences jobs and deliver a significant £190million of benefit to the local economy by 2053.
+The completed hub is a vibrant, adaptable space that supports scientific innovation, forecast to support eight hundred new life sciences jobs and deliver a significant £190million of benefit to the local economy by 2053.

 Steve Charman Partner Sector Lead